 from ListOperators import op

-def F(x_stream): return op(f, x_stream)
+def F(stream_x): return op(f, x_stream)

 F(x_stream) is a stream that is updated when messages are appended to x_stream.
 If the value of x_stream is a list, x_list, at some point in time, then the value of F(x_stream) will become f(x_list) later.
 We do not specify precisely when F(x_stream) will be updated because streams are updated asynchronously.